 After one Scientology counseling session, I began to write a book about a woman who came of age in Germany as World War I started.
 I wrote a chapter each morning before I went to work and the writing was magic — my fingers typed the story as if they were connected to another world.
 That book, The Incarnation of Edda Ritter, was followed by another The Biscuit Tin which tracks the being who was Edda into World War II and the Holocaust.

 I have recently been working on a thriller of sorts called Compliance, about a plot to medicalize every human being on Earth.
 Big pharma runs amok.
 Hell, if you read the news, it could practically be a non-fiction book.

 Along the way, I’ve been collecting short stories as they pop into my mind, which I call Messengers.

-And finally, as I do research on Compliance, I’m working on producing a Twitter news feed about psychs and big pharma for people interested in such things.
+And finally, as I do research on Compliance, I’ve got a Twitter news feed about psychs and big pharma for people interested in such things.
 I love to assemble odd bits of data into a coherent whole.

 OK, so buy my books, and send me an e-mail to email@example.com if you have questions about writing, my books, etc.